nick-ng/poe-map-team/README.md

 - 2.0 Divine Ire (2, Divine Ire of Holy Lightning, Divine Ire of Disintegration)
 - 2.0 Icicle Mine (2, Icicle Mine of Fanning, Icicle Mine of Sabotage)
 - 2.0 Kinetic Bolt (1, Kinetic Bolt of Fragmentation)
-- 1.5 Perforate (2, Perforate of Duality, Perforate of Bloodshed)
+- 1.6 Perforate (2, Perforate of Duality, Perforate of Bloodshed)
 - 1.5 Incinerate (2, Incinerate of Venting, Incinerate of Expanse)
 - 1.5 Summon Chaos Golem (2, Summon Chaos Golem of Hordes, Summon Chaos Golem of the Maelström)
+- 1.1 Ethereal Knives (2, Ethereal Knives of the Massacre, Ethereal Knives of Lingering Blades)
 - 1.0 Absolution (1, Absolution of Inspiring)
 - 1.0 Cleave (1, Cleave of Rage)
 - 1.0 Consecrated Path (1, Consecrated Path of Endurance)